Possible Bearish Inside Day Candle Pattern Detected for Philip Morris In (NYSE:PM) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Philip Morris In (NYSE:PM)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Philip Morris In (NYSE:PM) based on the price action in the company's shares.
-Today's price range of $86.90 and $87.39 is within yesterday's high and low of the day.
+Yesterday's price range of $86.90 and $87.39 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Philip Morris In may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, shares of Philip Morris In have traded between a low of $69.27 and a high of $92.74 and closed yesterday at $88.32, which is 28% above that low price.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has advanced 0.3%.

 Philip Morris International Inc. operates as a holding company.
 The Company, through its subsidiaries, licensees, produces, sells, distributes, and markets a wide range of branded cigarettes and tobacco products.
 Philip Morris International serves customers worldwide.